| AustinTek homepage | | Linux Virtual Server Links | AZ_PROJ map server | |

 At the other end of the radio link is a wireless access point (WAP) which is connected to (part of) the cabled (fixed, wired) network.
 The range available, about 100yrds, is limited by design, so that people in proximity can have their own wifi links without mutual interference.
 The 100yd range allows people to move about an office or to be in range of a WAP at a restaurant or tent at an outdoor event.
 Visitors can join the network without needing to be plugged into a spare ethernet jack and can work anywhere they're comfortable.

 For operation over a larger area, multiple WAPs are used with roaming, allowing the user to move from place to place while staying connected.
+A second layer of WAPs (invisible to the users) relays packets back to the internet connection.

 We provide the connectivity between the wifi enabled computers of the users/attendees, the computers of the customers, and the internet.